top of page

 Please tell us, Lord

-Your holy spirit is the self, the one that guides our subconscious
+Your holy spirit is the self,

 The one that goes before us